pevid-sci/auto_rob2/README.md

 ## 📲 Contact

-Feel free to send an email: pedro.vidor@ufrgs.br
+Feel free to send an email: pedrobdlk@gmail.com

 *AI technologies were used in the development of this project.*